dibyendumajumdar/nanojit/README.md

-# nanojit
+# NanoJIT
-Nanojit is a small, cross-platform C++ library that emits machine code.
+NanoJIT is a small, cross-platform C++ library that emits machine code.
 It is part of [Adobe ActionScript](https://github.com/adobe/avmplus) and used to be part of [Mozilla SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Internals/Tracing_JIT) but is no longer used in SpiderMonkey.

 ## High level overview